MarioSamperi75/junit-5-basics/README.md

 # junit-5-basics

 A very simple project just to show syntax and functionalities of JUnit5.
-Look at the folder 'TEST'.
+Look at the folder src/test.